Tanymastix stagnalis: Distribution

 It was originally described from a site near Uppsala, Sweden, which is near the northern limit of its range.
 A more northerly population was found in 1913 at an altitude of 3500 ft above Surendal, Norway.
-The population from 1913 is probably extinct, but the species is known from three other high altitude locations in the Trollheimen mountains.T. stagnalis is the only Anostracan species to occur in Ireland, and one of only two in the British Isles (the other being Chirocephalus diaphanus which occurs in a few sites in southern England).
-It was discovered in Rahasane turlough in 1974, and was soon discovered at six other sites, in temporary pools in fields, which may be more likely to represent the species' usual habitat.
+The population from 1913 is probably extinct, but the species is known from three other high altitude locations in the Trollheimen mountains.

+Tanymastix stagnalis is the only Anostracan species to occur in Ireland, and one of only two in the British Isles (the other being Chirocephalus diaphanus which occurs in a few sites in southern England).
+It was discovered in Rahasane Turlough in 1974, and was soon discovered at six other sites, in temporary pools in fields, which may be more likely to represent the species' usual habitat.
 T. stagnalis is thought to have arrived in Ireland in mud on the legs of a migratory bird, or on the footwear of a wildfowler; various ducks such as mallard, teal and shoveller, and waders such as lapwing and curlew have been observed in Ireland after migrating from areas with T. stagnalis populations, such as Scandinavia and France.

 In France, T. stagnalis is found in the Forest of Fontainebleau near Paris, in the Camargue, in the Var and in the Rhône Valley.
 It is also found on Corsica, Sardinia and Capraia.

+Taxonomic history

-Taxonomic historyTanymastix stagnalis was named by Carl Linnaeus in the 1758 10th edition of Systema Naturae, where it was called Cancer stagnalis.
+Tanymastix stagnalis was named by Carl Linnaeus in the 1758 10th edition of Systema Naturae, where it was called Cancer stagnalis.
 It was transferred by Simon to his new genus Tanymastix in 1886.